Beginner Guide

 • +

-Thin leggings and a fitted top, or just underwear.
-Thick clothing adds 2-3 inches (5-8 cm) and produces wrong results.
+Leggings and a t-shirt, or just underwear.
+Thick clothing adds inches and produces wrong results.

 • +